Laws and customs of the Land of Israel in Judaism: Rabbinical distinctions

 The Rabbis distinguish between those laws that must be upheld in the land and which are dependent upon the boundaries of the country at the time of the return of Jews from the Babylonian captivity (עולי בבל) (for a delineation of its border, see Mosaic of Rehob), as opposed to a set of different laws which apply to the country that extends beyond the one just named, and which was settled in its entirety by the people who departed Egypt in the days of Moses (עולי מצרים).
 The laws pertaining to the Seventh Year apply only to that territory formerly occupied by Jews who returned from the Babylonian captivity in the days of Ezra.

-After the destruction of Jerusalem, all the special laws of the Land of Israel became obsolete according to a strict interpretation of Mosaic law.
+After the destruction of Jerusalem, some the special laws of the Land of Israel became obsolete according to a strict interpretation of Mosaic law, while others remain in full-force as at the time of the Temple.
 However, the Rabbis, desiring to maintain a distinction between the Land of Israel and the rest of the world, and for other reasons stated below, kept in force some of the special laws.
 These are recognized as "derabbanan" (by virtue of the Rabbis) in contradistinction to "de-Oraita" (by virtue of the Mosaic law).

 Those of the laws of the Land of Israel that were extended after the Exile were originally enacted for the purpose of protecting the judicial administration and economic interests of the Land, and with a view to encourage settlement there.
 Hence semikhah was still left in the hands of the judiciary, with power to inflict the penalties of lashes and fines, and to announce the day of the new moon on the evidence of witnesses.
 (See Hebrew calendar.)
 But the power of the Sanhedrin was of short duration in consequence of incessant persecution, which drove the Talmudists to Babylon.
 The fixed calendar was then accepted everywhere, yet there still remained the difference between the Land of Israel and the rest of the world as to the observance of the second day of holidays.

+During the time of the Second Temple, it was forbidden to partake of the new grain harvest until after the offering of the Omer (the first barley harvest on the night of the 16th of the lunar month Nisan).
+Rabban Johanan ben Zakkai, after the destruction, made it prohibited to partake of the new harvest until the 17th day of the lunar month Nisan, leaving the original time in perpetual abeyance.
+The prohibition of eating the new grain harvest until the 17th day of Nisan applies to, both, the Land of Israel and to places outside of it, and is observed with respect to cultivated barley, wheat, spelt, wild barley and oats.

-If a gentile living in Israel claimed to have been converted to Judaism his claim was valid; but the same claim made by a gentile living abroad was accepted only when corroborated by witnesses.
+If a gentile living in the land claimed to have been converted to Judaism his claim was valid; but the same claim made by a gentile living abroad was accepted only when corroborated by witnesses.